Elmoustafi-22/e-likita-backend/README.md

 # E-Likita Hospital Consultation Assistant Backend

 Welcome to the backend of the E-Likita Hospital Consultation Assistant.
-This application provides a guided triage process to help users assess their symptoms and receive healthcare recommendations.
+This application provides a guided triage process to help users assess their symptoms and receive AI-powered healthcare recommendations.

 ## Key Features

 - **Patient Management**: Create and manage patient records.
 - **Guided Consultations**: A multi-step process to guide users through a consultation.
 - **Symptom Assessment**: Collect and analyze user symptoms, duration, and severity.
-- **Risk Analysis**: A system to assess health risks based on symptoms and generate a risk level (low, medium, or high).
-- **Personalized Recommendations**: Generate recommendations and next actions based on the risk assessment.
+- **AI-Powered Medical Analysis**: Utilizes Google's Gemini model to provide intelligent risk assessments and care recommendations based on patient data.
-- **Consultation Summary**: Generate a comprehensive summary of the consultation, including patient information, symptoms, risk assessment, and recommendations.
+- **Consultation Summary**: Generate a comprehensive summary of the consultation, including patient information, symptoms, AI-powered risk assessment, and recommendations.

 ## Technology Stack